 Then, let it boil, and skim off any foam that forms and discard it.
 Let it cook for about 30-40 minutes until done.

-Once the chicken is cooked, remove it and strain the broth.
+Once the chicken is cooked, you can remove it and strain the broth.
 You can now leave the chicken as it is, bake it to crisp up, or fry it.
 I like air frying it.

 After that, wash the rice a few times to make sure you have removed all the excess starch.
 Soak it in cold water for about 30 minutes.